Building a Strong Company Culture: Lessons from Expert Network

-According to a Knight Frank report, businesses with solid cultures witnessed a remarkable 4x increase in revenue, highlighting the direct correlation between culture and financial performance.
+According to a Workplace Culture Survey, 77% of employees reported that culture influences much of their performance, efficiency and productivity at work.
 Prospective employees, too, are increasingly considering an organization’s culture when choosing potential employers, as they seek an environment that fosters growth and belongingness.

 The Impact of Company Culture

 Culture isn’t just a paradigm – it becomes an engine that steers success and sustainability.
 Here’s why: